pluck011/propel/README.md

 # propel

 Bill Tozier's fork of Lee Spector's Plushy fork of Tom Helmuth's little PushGP implementation in Clojure.
+It is work in progress, but reasonably stable at this point.

 ## project goals

-This fork (Bill's) exists because he's prepping it to be embedded in a ClojureScript web app for demonstration and tutorial purposes.
+This fork (Bill's) exists because he's prepping it to be embedded in a ClojureScript web app version for demonstration and tutorial purposes.
 That is, one wants a single `.cljc` file that will run from the command line or in a Clojure REPL, or ClojureScript suitable for use in a web app.

 Aside from various refactoring moves and clarifications, an important change is the move to a Clojure[script] `atom` for storing the state of the population of evolving solutions, and the removal of most "automatic" search functions.
 While there's still a command-line option to run the program for pedagogical reasons, the invoked function now (1) runs for exactly 100 generations, and (2) does not stop when a good solution is discovered.